mcp-java/jbang-catalog/readme.md

 ### JBang

-`jbang catalog list quarkus-mcp`
+`jbang catalog list mcp-java`

 ### UVX

-`uvx jbang catalog list quarkus-mcp`
+`uvx jbang catalog list mcp-java`

 ### NPM

-`npx -y @jbangdev/jbang catalog list quarkus-mcp`
+`npx -y @jbangdev/jbang catalog list mcp-java`

 ## Use in MCP Client

 Below are example commands for using the MCP Servers in various MCP clients.
-It uses `containers@quarkus-mcp` as an example but in practice you can use any of the MCP Servers.
+It uses `containers@java-mcp` as an example but in practice you can use any of the MCP Servers.

 <details>
 <summary>Claude Desktop</summary>